-Nominations are now closed, and will reopen in the summer of 2022.
-We invite you to review our nomination guidelines below and submit a nomination in 2022.
+Nominations are now closed, and will reopen in the summer of 2023.
+We invite you to review our nomination guidelines below and submit a nomination in 2023

-Nominations for the 2022 Prize are now open and we will be accepting nominations until Nov.
-1, 2021.
-Anyone can nominate.
-Self-nominations will not be considered.
+Nominations for the 2023 Prize are now open and we will be accepting submissions until September 14, 2022.

-Nominees for the Dan David Prize should:
+Nominees for the Dan David Prize:

 Nominators will be asked to provide the nominee’s CV and list of relevant work or publications, and to answer three brief questions.

 The Dan David Prize is awarded on the basis of merit, regardless of gender identity and expression, sexuality, race, ethnicity and nationality, religion, age, ability or political affiliation.